diliwo/zeka-web-api/README.md

-A toolkit for social workers that enable them to easily track and manage cases (api).
+A toolkit for social workers that enables to easily track and manage clients and cases (Api).